Published in Mobiles

 Trumps Galaxy S III with 2GB of memory

-to somehow counter Samsung's yesterday launch, LG has announced yet another smartphone that will be a part of its Optimus lineup, the Optimus LTE2.
+Just in time to somehow counter Samsung's yesterday launch, LG has announced yet another smartphone that will be a part of its Optimus lineup, the Optimus LTE2.
 According to first details, it appears that Optimus LTE2 has more than it needs to go neck to neck with Galaxy S III.

 The LG Optimus LTE2 will feature, what LG likes to call, TrueHD IPS screen.
 The screen is most likely 720p, and we guess that LG threw in the "True" part just to note that we are looking at standard RGB pixel layout rather than PenTile one that Samsung uses.
 Another novelty is something that we haven't seen so far on smartphones, a total 2GB of RAM memory.
 Of course, we aren't sure if 2GB of memory will actually do anything as it depends solely on Android, but you'll certainly won't run out of it during multi-tasking.